Task 084: .CER File Format

 - JavaScript Class for .CER File Handling

-The following JavaScript class uses 'pkijs' and 'asn1js' for Node.js (install via npm install pkijs asn1js
+The following JavaScript class uses 'pkijs' and 'asn1js' for Node.js (install via npm install pkijs asn1js).
+It handles reading, parsing, and writing.

 const fs = require('fs');